vikassri/vikassri.github.io/_posts/2020-07-22-OpenCV-Basics.md

 summary: Basics of OpenCV
 ---

 OpenCV is OpenSource Computer Vision Library, which helps in reconizing images/videos using python and other languages.
 I will start with basics of computer vision.
 In This Blog we will be doing lots of hands on coding.
-I will be adding self explainatory code comments.
+I will be adding self-explanatory code comments.

 ## **Types of Resolution**